What is diabetic eye disease?

 - Diabetic retinopathy—damage to the blood vessels in the retina.

-- Cataract—clouding of the eye’s lens.
+- Cataract—a clouding of the eye’s lens.
 Cataracts develop at an earlier age in people with diabetes.

 - Glaucoma—increase in fluid pressure inside the eye that leads to optic nerve damage and loss of vision.
 A person with diabetes is nearly twice as likely to get glaucoma as other adults.